Robert Lawson (author): Children's books—illustrator and author

 Lawson was a witty and inventive writer, and his children's fiction is also engaging for adults.
 One of his inventive themes was the idea of a person's life as seen through the eyes of a companion animal, an approach that he first realized in Ben and Me.
 Some of his later books employed the same device (which was compatible with his style of illustration) to other figures, such as Christopher Columbus (I Discover Columbus) and Paul Revere (Mr. Revere and I).
-Captain Kidd's Cat, which he both wrote and illustrated, is narrated by the feline in the title, named McDermot, who tells the story of the famous pirate's ill-starred voyage, in the process of which he is shown to have been a brave, upright, honest, hen-pecked man betrayed by his friends and calumniated by posterity.
+Captain Kidd's Cat, which he both wrote and illustrated, is narrated by the feline in the title, named McDermot, who tells the story of the famous pirate's ill-starred voyage, in the process of which he is shown to have been a brave, upright, honest man betrayed by his friends and calumniated by posterity.
 His artistic witticism and creativity can be seen in The Story of Ferdinand the Bull, where he illustrates a cork tree as a tree that bears corks as fruit, ready to be picked and placed into bottles.

-Later life
+Exhibitions and collections

-In the early 1930s, Lawson became interested in etching.
-One of the resulting prints was awarded the John Taylor Arms Prize by the Society of American Etchers.
+The largest collection of Robert Lawson's art is at the Free Library of Philadelphia Rare Book Department.
+The Free Library collection contains items dating from 1900 to 1983, with illustrations making up most of their collection.
+Notably, the collection includes the dummy for The Story of Ferdinand, and the original work for Mr. Popper's Penguins, and Wee Gillis.

-Lawson died in 1957 at his home in Westport, Connecticut, in a house that he referred to as Rabbit Hill, since it had been the setting for his book of the same name.
-He was 64.
-He is buried in Mountain Grove Cemetery, in Bridgeport, Connecticut.
-An annual conference is held in his honor in Westport.
+The Metropolitan Museum of Art holds: